babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-validator.md

 :::info

-Note: Babylon validators are required to submit a BLS signature transaction every epoch (with current parameters every ~30mins).
+Note: Babylon validators are required to submit a BLS signature transaction every epoch (with current parameters every ~1 hour).
 Those transactions currently cost a static gas fee of `100ubbn`.
 Therefore, it is important that validators maintain enough unbonded funds in their keyring to pay for those transaction fees.